Open-Nyzo/Nyzo-Q/README.md

 The thing is to find the good balance between diversity and bias.
 Roughly: how to draw all possible ips on the wheel so that everyone gets a fair chance, and diversity still is ensured.

+**Self imposed constraints:**
+- Do not require more structures (like, no map of c-classes)
+- Do not be more complex to compute
+- Do not change significantly the sort and scoring internal worklow and interface (ie: just change the scoring function)

 ## Simulations

 Nyzo does not have a consensus on the queue nodes.
 Every in-cycle verifier has its own list of queue nodes, with related ip and first seen timestamp.
 This makes it harder to elect a common verifier in a safe way, since 2 different in-cycle will have a different queue list and data.

 To account for that and make sure the various options do not add more scattering, I ran simulations from 5 nodes files from 5 different in-cycles nodes.
 This can be run on more than that of course.

+Current lottery was included  as baseline benchmark.

+Most up to date and severe scoring is the "hashed_class" one.
+Ideal scoring may rather be an intermediate way, between current "quantity only" rule and hashed_class "diversity first" rule, in order to avoid users rushing to some new ip behaviour in a drastic way.

 ### current_lottery